NTDLS/Katzebase/README.md

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.
+If you want to join the project, just email me (its on my profile).

 ## License